rewgs/open-stage-control-ts/resources/docs/docs/widgets/advanced-syntaxes.md

 ## Custom variables: `VAR{variableName, default}`

 This syntax creates a custom variable in the widget that can be read and modified from any widget's script property (see [scripting](./scripting.md#getvarid-name)).
-Changes made to this variable will be applied automatically.
+Changes made to this variable using `setVar()` in scripts will be applied automatically where `VAR{}` is used.`

 ## File imports: `IMPORT{file_name}`